WNicoleS/exemplary-employee-tracker/README.md

 ## Description

-This application allows users to keep track of their employess, role title, salary, department, and manager.
+This application allows users to keep track of their employes, role title, salary, department, and manager.

 ## Table of Contents